Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 act of force to compel opponent to fulfill our will
 - Satan constantly uses forces of evil to compel you to fulfill his will
 ### Lifestyle
-prep & train (learn enemy strat, soldiers leave civilian life behind & no longer entangled in civilian affairs {II Timothy 2:3-4}); use weapons; guard ur mind; advance territory & claim souls Satan wants
+prep & train (learn enemy strat, soldiers leave civilian life behind & no longer entangled in civilian affairs {II Timothy 2:3-4}); use weapons; guard ur mind; advance territory & claim souls Satan wants; obedience
 ### Objectives
 Main = victory; smaller goals = claim terriroey & win battles God is your commander & sets sp. spiritual goals & territory for you to claim